-(p) Candidates who are referred to Reassessment or who have been granted a concession or Good Cause ruling for a first sit attempt at Reassessment or who are granted a concession or Good Cause ruling for a first sit attempt at a course test are expected to sit the examinations or course test (as appropriate) at the University of East Anglia.
+(p) Candidates who are referred to Reassessment or who have been granted a Delayed Assessment or Reassessment, or a Further Reassessment are expected to sit the examinations or course test (as appropriate) at the University of East Anglia.
 Candidates who have extenuating circumstances which prevent them from returning to the University, may apply to the Learning and Teaching Committee of Senate for permission to sit at an overseas examination/test centre in their country of residence.
 The overseas examination/test centre will be subject to approval by the Academic Director of Taught Programmes.;

-- Cheating in an examination, course test or in a (q) coursework assessment is defined as an attempt to subvert the assessment process by communication with another/others in an examination or course test, and/or commissioning or otherwise allowing another person to pass himself/herself off as the candidate, or by impersonating another candidate, and/or by possession of, access to and/or use of any unauthorised materials in examinations and course tests such as, but not restricted to, notes, texts, mobile telephones, visual or audio material or by continuing to write in examinations and course tests after candidates have been instructed to stop or by deception in research encompassing the falsifying, fabricating, or misrepresentation of data.
-Where there is reasonable suspicion of cheating in a course test or examination, a candidate may be required to one or more of the following: - (i) empty pockets of all contents and turn pockets inside out; - (ii) remove outer items of clothing; - (iii) pull back long hair to reveal ears and/or neck; - (iv) roll up sleeves or trousers; - (v) remove socks and shoes.
+(q) Cheating in an examination, course test or in a coursework assessment is defined as an attempt to gain an advantage by unfair means and includes (but is not limited to):

+- communication with another/others in an examination or course test - commissioning or otherwise allowing another person to pass himself/herself off as the candidate - impersonating another candidate - possession of, access to and/or use of any unauthorised materials in examinations and course tests such as, but not restricted to, notes, texts, mobile telephones, visual or audio material - continuing to write in examinations and course tests after candidates have been instructed to stop - deception in research encompassing the falsifying, fabricating, or misrepresentation of data.

+Where there is reasonable suspicion of cheating in a course test or examination, a candidate may be required to one or more of the following: (i) empty pockets of all contents and turn pockets inside out;

+- (ii) remove outer items of clothing;

+- (iii) pull back long hair to reveal ears and/or neck;

+- (iv) roll up sleeves or trousers;

+- (v) remove socks and shoes.